-As policy rates have more or less peaked and could witness a shallow cut in FY2025, the short-term rates are unlikely to see a material increase from the current levels.
-Further, the debt securities purchased in the low interest rate environment after the onset of the Covid-19 pandemic are scheduled to mature in the near term.
-Accordingly, the NII level could improve while the interest rate environment could remain conducive for increased trading opportunities in the near to medium term.
-While PNB Gilts' income remains less diverse and the earnings profile remains susceptible to adverse interest rate movements, as the portfolio largely comprises debt securities, its ability to adhere to its risk management policies, as described by the business policy, will remain critical for the overall profitability.
-This, along with continued linkages with the parent, and the ability to withstand any adverse regulatory changes for primary dealers (PDs) will remain key monitorables.
+While PNB Gilts' income remains less diverse and its earnings profile remains susceptible to adverse interest rate movements, as the portfolio largely comprises debt securities, its ability to adhere to its risk management policies, as described by the business policy, will remain critical for the overall profitability.
+This, along with continued linkages with the parent, and the ability to withstand any adverse regulatory changes for primary dealers (PDs) will remain key monitorable factors.